NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 ################################################################################

 .. seealso:: If you have a question that is not covered in the tutorials, have a look
-             at the :ref:`faq`.
+             at the :ref:`faq` or please contact us.

-.. _First time using IsoCor:
+.. _First time using MultiNMRFit:

 ********************************************************************************
-First time using IsoCor
+First time using MultiNMRFit
 ********************************************************************************

 ..  _`Input data`: